 At the University of Oslo, cell and animal studies have taken place with psychedelics.
 Research here has largely focused on the physiological effects psychedelics have as opposed to the extensively studied psychological effects.

-The team at NAPS, in collaboration with the research team PsykForsk at Sykehuset Østfold, have organized the first psychedelic science conference in Norway.
-The Nordic Psychedelic Science Conference is scheduled to take place in May 2022.
+The team at NPS, in collaboration with the research team PsykForsk at Sykehuset Østfold, have organized the first psychedelic science conference in Norway.
+The first Nordic Psychedelic Science Conference took place in May 2022 and is scheduled to take place again in 2024.

 Explore more info with a membership (any level)